Microwave Cupcakes: About What You Would Expect

 The Microwave Cupcake Recipe

-As noted above, the recipe is from Tangerine’s Kitchen.
+As noted above, the recipe was from the now-defunct Tangerine’s Kitchen.
 I have reprinted it below with my adaptations.

 - 1/2 C sugar